-The UGC NET Archaeology 2025 is a national-level exam conducted by the National Testing Agency (NTA) to assess eligibility for the posts of Assistant Professor and Junior Research Fellowship (JRF) in the field of Archaeology.
-The exam provides an opportunity to pursue advanced academic and research careers in universities, museums, heritage organizations, and government departments.
+UGC NET Archaeology 2025 exam is a key national-level test conducted by the National Testing Agency (NTA) for candidates aspiring to qualify for Assistant Professor and Junior Research Fellowship (JRF) positions in Archaeology.
+The examination will be held on 5 January 2026 in Shift 2.

 What is UGC NET Archaeology 2025?